 That means it is somewhat a new topic in Google’s perspective.

-SEMrush’s data also confirms that “Instagram analytics tools” keyword is a non-competitive keyword phrase.
+Semrush’s data also confirms that the “Instagram analytics tools” keyword is a non-competitive keyword phrase.

-When does ever any keywords that include analytics get a lower competitive?
+When does ever any keywords that include analytics get lower competitive?

 It is now.
 Right?